DavidTausend/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Use multi-stage building for a Dockerfile build

-I was able to add the following code as a multi-stage build for the backend dockerfile:
+I was able to add the following code as a multi-stage build for my backend dockerfile:

 #Build stage